fpatron/tig-dashboard/README.md

 * <PROMETHEUS_USERNAME> (optional)
 * <PROMETHEUS_PASSWORD> (optional)

-If you use the Grafana Cloud suite, you will need to generate an API key for Prometheus and Loki.
+If you use the Grafana Cloud suite, you will need to generate an API key for Prometheus.
 Replace the Prometheus password with this key.

 Restart alloy